lezhangleonard/lezhangleonard.github.io/_pages/about.md

 I am a graduate student in the Department of Computer Science and Engineering at UCSD.
 I am a research assistant at the [System Energy Efficiency Lab (SeeLab)](http://varys.ucsd.edu/) at UCSD, supervised by Professor Tajana Rosing.

-My research focuses on Mobile Computing and Embedded Intelligence, with a particular interest in Batteryless and Intermittent Computing and Sustainable Computing.
+My research broadly covers mobile computing and embedded intelligence, with a particular interest in batteryless and intermittent computing and sustainable computing.
+Additionally, my research interests also relates to wireless technologies and edge speech/audio processing and applications.
 Previously, I earned my bachelor's degree in Computer Science from the University of North Carolina at Chapel Hill, supervised by [Professor Shahriar Nirjon](https://www.cs.unc.edu/~nirjon/).